|Birth: ||Jul. 15, 1815|

 Oscar Arthur Moritz Lindauer (1815-1866) migrated from Strasbourg, Bas-Rhin, Alsace, France to Pennsylvania in the United States in 1834.
 He migrated to New York City where he and his children were illegal lottery brokers.
 He was most likely a Free and Accepted Mason at Eastern Star Lodge, No. 227 in New York City. (b.
 July 15, 1815; Rheinbischofsheim, Rheinau, Ortenaukreis, Baden-Württemberg, Germany - d.
 September 5, 1866; 42 Grand Street, Manhattan, New York County, New York City, New York, USA)

-Johan Jacob Lindauer II (1770) in German, and he was known as Jean Jacques Lindauer II in French.
+His father was Johan Jacob Lindauer II (1770) in German, and he was known as Jean Jacques Lindauer II in French.
 Because this region was under the control of Germany and other times under the control of France, his name appears as French or German depending on the time period.
 His mother was Sophie Christiana Bauer (1778-1834).
-Johan was a merchant.
+Johan worked as a merchant.

 He was born on July 15, 1815 at 2:00 a.m. in Rheinbischofsheim, Rheinau, Ortenaukreis, Freiburg Region, Baden-Württemberg, Germany.

 He was baptized on July 26, 1815 at 3:00 p.m. in Rheinbischofsheim, Rheinau, Ortenaukreis, Baden-Württemberg, Germany.